-Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.
+We like to be well-groomed, smell good, keep our homes neat and clean, etc., and to make this happen; we use various products.

-Anti-bacterial soaps, cosmetics, creams, facewash, toothpaste, shampoos, laundry detergents, and all-purpose cleaners, among so many others, are used on daily basis inside our homes and on our bodies.
-Unfortunately, most of these products in the market are filled with harsh and toxic chemicals.
+Anti-bacterial soaps, cosmetics, creams, facewash, toothpaste, shampoos, laundry detergents, and all-purpose cleaners, among so many others, are used daily inside our homes and on our bodies.
+Unfortunately, most of these products are filled with harsh and toxic chemicals.

-As most of these products deliver results and benefits, therefore we continue to use them without understanding the consequences.
-Another factor to ignore the effect is that cleaning and beauty products are not ingested and are mostly applied externally.
+As most of these products deliver results and benefits, we continue using them without understanding the consequences.
+Another factor to ignore the effect is that cleaning and beauty products are not ingested and are mainly applied externally.

 We don’t realize that exposure to the products through inhalation and absorption is equally detrimental in many ways.
-Sustained usage of chemical-laden products not only harms your body, skin, and health, but the chemicals that get washed away pollute the marine ecosystem.
+Sustained usage of chemical-laden products harms your body, skin, and health, and the chemicals that get washed away pollute the marine ecosystem.
 The effects of chemicals on children are even more pronounced and risky.

-In a study aimed at children living in homes where cleaning products were frequently used, it was found that exposure increases the chances of a child’s risk of developing asthma.
+A study aimed at children living in homes where cleaning products were frequently used found that exposure increases a child’s risk of developing asthma.

-While a few of us who are conscious, purchase the so-called eco-friendly products, without realizing that companies selling them often use greenwashing tactics to mislead consumers.
+While a few of us who are conscious purchase so-called eco-friendly products without realizing that companies selling them often use greenwashing tactics to mislead consumers.
 The brands often claim their products as organic and herbal without revealing the complete details.

 We had a wonderful conversation with the co-founder of Mitti Se, Faiz Siddiqui.
-Mitti Se is a brand under the company, Earthkind Eco Ventures, which is into daily needs sustainable products.
-Currently, the Lucknow-based company is having products in two categories – personal care and home cleaners.
+Mitti Se is a brand under Earthkind Eco Ventures, which is into daily needs sustainable products.
+Currently, the Lucknow-based company has products in two categories – personal care and home cleaners.

-In this interaction, we got to know about the sustainability efforts at Mitti Se and Faiz’s personal journey.
+In this interaction, we learned about the sustainability efforts at Mitti Se and Faiz’s journey.
 Faiz brings his expertise, chemical engineering background, and association with reputed organizations to develop plant-based products for his company.

-The company made its modest beginning in 2012 when Faiz along with his friend and life partner, Tuba Siddiqui introduced their first product, which was a floor cleaner.
-Since then, they have covered a lot of ground and have launched multiple eco-friendly products.
+The company made its modest beginning in 2012 when Faiz, along with his friend and life partner, Tuba Siddiqui, introduced their first product, which was a floor cleaner.
+Since then, they have covered much ground and launched multiple eco-friendly products.

-Below are the edited excerpts of our conversation, for the full discussion, you can watch the video on YouTube.
+Below are the edited excerpts of our conversation; you can watch the video on YouTube for the entire discussion.

 Tell us about your journey before you started the company.

-I did chemical engineering at Harcourt Butler Technical University (HBTU), Kanpur with a specialization in Oils and Oleochemicals.
-This is a very specialized field that deals with products made of edible oils, like soaps, cosmetics, surfactants, cleaners, detergents, paints, etc.
+I did chemical engineering at Harcourt Butler Technical University (HBTU), Kanpur, specializing in Oils and Oleochemicals.
+This specialized field deals with products made of edible oils, like soaps, cosmetics, surfactants, cleaners, detergents, paints, etc.

 After my engineering, I worked as a Research Scientist in a Gurgaon-based company.
 Then also did a stint with National Accreditation Board for Testing and Calibration Laboratories (NABL) as a Quality Manager, where I was involved in environmental pollution and issues.
 In addition, I also got expertise in Occupational Health and Safety from NEBOSH, UK.